veenavijai/stanford-nlp/lec-4.md

- Lecture 4: Backpropagation
+ # Lecture 4: Backpropagation

 **Recap**

 Storing a 'local' error, i.e., the common terms in the backpropagation, is useful to reduce computation.
 We basically reuse derivatives from higher layers to computer derivatives of lower layers.

-'When we differentiate wrt one element of the matrix W(i, j), we get x(j).
+When we differentiate wrt one element of the matrix W(i, j), we get x(j).

 **Tips to Derive Gradients**